CognitiveBuild/Chatbot/docs/BLUEMIX.md

 	<img width="730" alt="Verify Pipeline Configuration" src="https://cloud.githubusercontent.com/assets/1511528/20589470/b4bb3c84-b257-11e6-8ed4-edc5179805e1.png">

-* On this step, assuming you have already created one Watson Conversation, so switch back to Watson Conversation website, copy `Workspace ID` from the created `Workspace` by clicking on the menu on the top right of the `Workspace panel`, then click on `View details` and copy the `Workspace ID`
+* On this step, switch back to Watson Conversation website, copy `Workspace ID` from the created `Workspace` by clicking on the menu on the top right of the `Workspace panel`, then click on `View details` and copy the `Workspace ID`

 	<img width="488" alt="Conversation Workplace" src="https://cloud.githubusercontent.com/assets/1511528/20168895/6beab0d2-a75f-11e6-9acc-d55aa6be15ac.png">